umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/manage-hostnames/README.md

 * A Records to either or both IPv4 addresses:
   * `104.19.191.28`
   * `104.19.208.28`
-* Optionally, AAAA Records to either or both IPv6 ad
+* Optionally, AAAA Records to either or both IPv6
   * `2606:4700::6813:bf1c`
   * `2606:4700::6813:d01c`